maziac/DeZog/design/AddingNewRemotes.md

 # Simpler

-A simpler implementation can be done if the Remote is derived from DrzpRemote.
+A simpler implementation can be done if the Remote is derived from DzrpRemote.
-The DrzpRemote defines a clear set of messages that is sent to the (external) remote.
+The DzrpRemote defines a clear set of messages that is sent to the (external) remote.
 In your derivate you just need to implement a transport layer (e.g. sockets) to send those messages to the remote.

 See ZxNextRemote as an example.
 It uses a serial connection as transport.